jemmott/jemmott.github.io/index.md

 On official evaluations (UCSD CAPE), 96% of students said they would "recommend the instructor" in my classes.

+# Fun

-# Reading
+### Reading

 I keep a list of [books I really liked](https://github.com/jemmott/books), which you might like too.
 I am also pretty excited about the material on the [DSC96 reading list](https://sites.google.com/view/dsc96/reading).
-Finally, I keep a [publication list](https://www.cjemmott.com/publications) in case you want to read academic stuff I wrote.

-# Fun
+### Learning

 I am really good at doing stuff that I don't know how to do.
 Yet.